 - Huntington's disease.
 Caused by a genetic mutation, this disease causes certain nerve cells in your brain and spinal cord to waste away.
 Signs and symptoms, including a severe decline in thinking (cognitive) skills, usually appear around age 30 or 40.

 Traumatic brain injury (TBI).
 This condition is most often caused by repetitive head trauma.
-People such as boxers, football players or soldiers might experience TBI.
+Boxers, football players or soldiers might develop TBI.

 Depending on the part of the brain that's injured, this condition can cause dementia signs and symptoms such as depression, explosiveness, memory loss and impaired speech.
 TBI may also cause parkinsonism.
 Symptoms might not appear until years after the trauma.